Traffic reports

 Key performance indicator (KPI) results are different for URL Traffic and Traffic report.
 The KPIs are based on all URL data.

-HTTP URL data is stored only for URLs with at least 50 hits per day.
+HTTP URL data is stored only for URLs with at least 50 hits per day for either edge hits or origin hits.
 This means that URLs with less than 50 hits per day are excluded from single day reports and reports that span multiple days will under-report the traffic for some URLs.
 The 50 hit requirement is in place to prevent customers with a large number of distinct URLs with few hits from overwhelming the reporting systems.
-This requirement has an impact on data returned by report.
+This requirement has an impact on data returned by the report.
 This explains why you may observe differences between URL responses and URL traffic reports.

 A cache-key is the only thing stored for a given object, post-request.
 This means that if the cache-key setting is set to origin hostname